 Ludwig van Beethoven’s Ninth Symphony

 Milk is one of the most interesting symbols in the novel It goes along with the Korova Milkbar that Alex and his gang frequent.
 Alex drinks milk with almost every meal he has, an interesting feature of the novel that may lead some readers to believe that milk is associated with naivety.
-This is furthered by the fact that none of the adults in the novel are drinking the same.
+This is furthered by the fact that none of the adults in the novel is drinking the same.
 This is emphasized by the spiked milk that Alex enjoys.
-It includes hallucinogens, a symbol for the way that the youth of this society are poisoning their innocence.
+It includes hallucinogens, a symbol of the way that the youth of this society is poisoning their innocence.